The Lake Forest Symphony and Music Director Vladimir Kulenovic announce the 2019/20 season.

 In the season finale concert of Beethoven’s 9th Symphony, the Lake Forest Symphony will debut the brand-new Lake Forest Symphony Chorus.
 This new ensemble will include members from the surrounding communities, coming together under the baton of Maestro Kulenovic.
 This will also be the finale of Lake Forest Symphony’s Beethoven Symphony Cycle, originally started in 2014.

-“A special place for me in this season,” explained Music Director Vladimir Kulenovic, “is held for two premieres: the third Symphony of my dear friend James Stephenson, and the North American posthumous premiere of Concerto Precipitato written by my father Vuk Kulenovic.”
+“A special place for me in this season,” explained Music Director Vladimir Kulenovic, “is held for two premieres: the professional premiere of the third Symphony of my dear friend James Stephenson, and the North American posthumous premiere of Concerto Precipitato written by my father Vuk Kulenovic.”
 The season will also include the Symphony’s first performance of Concert Overture on Negro Spirituals No. 2 by Florence Price and a special Broadway concert in February 2020 featuring West Side Story by Leonard Bernstein.

 “Our Salon Series, an audience favorite, continues to be a hit in Lake Forest!” said Raymond Frick, Lake Forest Symphony Board President.
 The Salon Series features chamber music performances by Lake Forest Symphony musicians with a complimentary pre-concert reception.
 “This popular Friday evening experience has been record-breaking for the organization with a 94% increase in attendance and a 90% increase in ticket sales over last season!”
 The 2019-20 Salon Series includes a performance by the Symphony cello section and a holiday brass concert in December 2019.